 Best Festivals and Festivities in Iceland in February

-There are several fun festivals and festivities that occur in Iceland in February, and luckily, most of them involve food!
+There are several fun cultural events and festivals that occur in Iceland in February, and luckily, most of them involve food!
 They offer tourists the chance to enjoy local cuisine at its finest and also immerse themselves in Icelandic history and culture.

-You can also experience the winter lights festival in Reykjavik.
-For three days, the city is engulfed by a magical display of lights, including the iconic Hallgrímskirkja church and the Harpa Concert Hall, which are lit up in tons of different colours.
+You can also experience the Winter Lights Festival in Reykjavik.
+For three days, typically near the beginning of the month, the city is engulfed by a magical display of lights, including the iconic Hallgrímskirkja church and the Harpa Concert Hall, which are lit up in tons of different colours.

 Picture of Iceland in February

-Enjoy this gorgeous view of Iceland in the month of February.
+Enjoy these gorgeous views of Iceland in the month of February.

 Visiting Iceland in February